animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 The girlfriend I mentioned earlier, [who remarked on my cuticles](#i-didnt-mention-fingernails-fingernails-regrowth), that rhymed with my grandma’s perhaps unusual remark about our fingernails, and I, actually bonded because of our shared love of Bernie Sanders, in 2016, the same semester my grandma had joined my grandpa at the platform of his last train, where her Medicare benefits were finally relinquished to the world, joining his up in the Health Care Financing Administration (pronounced "HeCk-FAn").
 -->

 But I bring him up now because the rest of this book is going to point to some serious problems more specifically, and address the specific reforms I've been referencing, specifically.
 These are reforms that aren't redundant to the ones Bernie Sanders has already pointed out.
-My bleeding-heart is gushing to the floor, with an ancestral main artery that has proved itself if anything too strong or capable of translating that heart into a universal language.
+My bleeding-heart is gushing to the floor, with an ancestral main artery that has proved itself if anything too strong or capable of translating that heart into a universal language (okay, there might be one extremely difficult detour).
 How to transition into this?
 Well...

 Speaking of the elderly...